 The proliferation and adoption of OTTs is closely associated with the growth of the Internet and the availability of mobile broadband services.
-According to the Authority's Annual Market Report7 2021, Trinidad and Tobago's total Internet subscriptions8 in that year stood at 1,189,000.
-This represents a 3% increase from the previous year.
+According to the Authority's Annual Market Report 2022, Trinidad and Tobago's total Internet subscriptions in that year stood at 1,248,000.
+This represents a 5% increase from the previous year.
 With the exception of 2018 and 2019, there has been continuous growth in subscriptions in the local Internet market over the past 15 years, illustrating the increasing demand for Internet services and applications.

-From a purely demand-side perspective, the National Digital Inclusion Survey 20219 (DIS 2021) showed that a significantly high proportion of the local population (83%) reported that they used OTTs.
+From a purely demand-side perspective, the National Digital Inclusion Survey 2021 (DIS 2021) showed that a significantly high proportion of the local population (83%) reported that they used OTTs.
 For persons using OTTs, 79% access the services on a daily basis.
 The median time in minutes spent calling and messaging using OTT applications generally, and on Wi-Fi specifically, were 30 and 45 minutes, respectively.
-According to DIS 2021, the highest reported advantage of OTTs compared to mobile and SMS was better quality of connection perceived by the respondents These figures in DIS 2021 show the growth in demand and use of OTTs in Trinidad and Tobago, as well as the need for an orderly and structured approach to market expansion.
+According to DIS 2021, the highest reported advantage of OTTs compared to mobile and SMS was better quality of connection particularly through a Wi-Fi connection, perceived by the respondents.
+These figures in DIS 2021 show the growth in demand and use of OTTs in Trinidad and Tobago, as well as the need for an orderly and structured approach to market expansion.